 # 'RAD', 'TAX', 'PTRATIO', 'B', 'LSTAT')

-Now, as we have understood the wrapper method working, let's look at the other method,
+Now that we have understood the wrapper method working let's look at the other way,

 The embedded method surpasses the filter and wrapper methods due to its fair computational cost and reliable performance.
 Embedded methods are algorithm-based, where an algorithm helps extract the relevant features.
-The algorithm keeps track of relevant features using certain criteria and collects the features that contribute most during the training phase.
+The algorithm keeps track of relevant features using certain criteria and collects the most contributing features during the training phase.

-LASSO Regularization is commonly used as a feature selection criteria.
-It works by penalizing irrelevant parameters by shrinking their weights or coefficients to zero.
+LASSO Regularization is commonly used as a feature selection criterion.
+It penalizes irrelevant parameters by shrinking their weights or coefficients to zero.
 Hence, those features are removed from the model, and it not only removes the extraneous features and prevents the model from overfitting.
-If you are unaware of regularization, please visit this link.
+One can learn the complete working of regularization in our blog of Regularization: A fix to overfitting.

 Let's implement LASSO Regularization: